mrsaraira/stateful-scheduler/README.md

 ![execution-states-transition.png](images/execution-states-transition.png)
 Fig. 1 Execution State transition

-* New - Job is scheduled but not yet running.
+* New - The job is scheduled but not yet running.
-* Started - Job is currently running.
+* Started - The job is currently running.
-* Cancelled - The job has been cancelled and a and will not be rescheduled, but it still running.
+* Cancelled - The job has been cancelled and will not be rescheduled, but it is still running.
 * Stopped - The job fully stopped upon cancellation and may have been interrupted or completed normally.
-* Completed - The job has completed and is no longer running.
+* Completed - The job has been completed and is no longer running.